Sintecs provides a powerful Free IBIS Viewer and Editor for Windows. Full editing requires an upgrade license.

 Cadence Design Systems and Signal Integrity Software have provided free tools for testing IBIS-AMI models.

-A Python package for developing/testing IBIS Algorithmic Modeling Interface (AMI) models.
+A Python package for developing/testing IBIS Algorithmic Modeling Interface (IBIS-AMI) models.

 An open source, public domain package intended to provide a common source pool for all the generic, boilerplate stuff that must go into every IBIS-AMI model.
 In its current form it's rather primitive, providing "Init-only" examples of Tx and Rx models.
 However, all 6 target binaries (i.e. - 32 and 64-bit Windows, Mac OS and Linux) are supported.